gowww/app/README.md

 })
 ```

-The app is also recovered from panics so you can set a custom "serving error" handler (which is used only when the response is not already written) with [Error](https://godoc.org/github.com/gowww/app#NotFound) and retrive the recovered error value with [Context.Error](https://godoc.org/github.com/gowww/app#Context.Error):
+The app is also recovered from panics so you can set a custom "serving error" handler (which is used only when the response is not already written) with [Error](https://godoc.org/github.com/gowww/app#NotFound) and retrieve the recovered error value with [Context.Error](https://godoc.org/github.com/gowww/app#Context.Error):

 ```Go
 app.Error(func(c *app.Context) {